josephryan/Beroe_genome/04-GENE_FAMILIES/04-OPSINS/opsin_commands.md

 iqtree-omp -s make_subalignment.out -nt AUTO -bb 1000 -m LG -pre prelim2
 ```

-### PRUNE SUBALSIGNMENT
+### PRUNE SUBALIGNMENT
 Count gaps
 ```
 count_gaps.pl make_subalignment.out > count_gaps.out
 ```

 We removed any seqs with >=184 gaps.
 We also removed Bova1_4.0001.g9.t1.2 since it had ~50% overlap with Bova1_4.0001.g9.t1.1 and aligned to the 5 prime end of the full sequence, which was the same as Mnemiopsis opsin2 sequence.
-We also removed Hcv1.av93.c10.g623.i1.2 since there was >50% overlap with Hcv1.av93.c10.g623.i1.1 and the sequence aligned to the position of Mnemiopsis opsin 2.

-We removed Mnemiopsis opsin3 as well because it grouped with non-opsin ctenophore sequences.
+We removed Hcv1.av93.c10.g623.i1.2 since there was >50% overlap with Hcv1.av93.c10.g623.i1.1 and the sequence aligned to the position of Mnemiopsis opsin2.
+Lastly, we removed Mnemiopsis opsin3 because it grouped with non-opsin ctenophore sequences.

 ```
 perl rename_remove_seqs.pl > Bo_Hc.opsin.renames.fa